need2edit/JYWistiaKit/README.md

 A Swift framework for working with Wistia.

-Written by a big Wistia fan...so this is unofficial.
+Written by a fan of Wistia...so this is unofficial.

 If you havent heard of Wistia, you're missing out [https://wistia.com].

 v0.1 is just in beta right now...
-Hope to have this all with a v1.0 sometime in March 2016.
+Shooting for a release in April 2016.
 All of this is subject to change as I reach that milestone.

 I prefer Carthage, cocoapods support may come later, but no promises.